Filters

 Accepting New Patients

-Debabrata Ghosh is a Pediatric Neurologist and a Neurologist in Atlanta, Georgia.
-Dr. Ghosh is rated as an Advanced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Drug Induced Dyskinesia, Susac Syndrome, Oppositional Defiant Disorder (ODD), Movement Disorders, and Deep Brain Stimulation.
-Dr. Ghosh is currently accepting new patients.
+Svjetlana Miocinovic is a Neurologist in Atlanta, Georgia.
+Dr. Miocinovic has been practicing medicine for over 17 years and is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
+Her top areas of expertise are Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, Essential Tremor, and Deep Brain Stimulation.
+Dr. Miocinovic is currently accepting new patients.

 Advanced in Drug Induced Dyskinesia